Gary George (Wisconsin politician)

 Gary R. George (born March 8, 1954) is an African American lawyer and former politician from Milwaukee, Wisconsin.
 A Democrat, he represented Milwaukee in the Wisconsin Senate for nearly 23 years.
 He faced a series of ethical and criminal controversies throughout his political career before finally being recalled from office in 2003.
-He subsequently plead guilty to federal conspiracy charges in which he admitted receiving kickbacks from individuals and organizations after he had directed state or federal funds to them; he served three years in federal prison.
+He subsequently pleaded guilty to federal conspiracy charges in which he admitted receiving kickbacks from individuals and organizations after he had directed state or federal funds to them; he served three years in federal prison.
 He was also implicated in the Vang Pao Laotian coup plot, but was never charged.

 Early life and education

 Gary George was born and raised, and lived most of his life in Milwaukee, Wisconsin.
 He graduated from Marquette University High School, received his bachelor's in business administration from the University of Wisconsin–Madison, and earned his J.D. from University of Michigan Law School in 1979.